ENV-VISION: Environmental Vision -- An International Electricity Sector Conference

 The seminar is open to attendance by representatives of industry, government, academia, and non-governmental organizations concerned with the issue of global climate change.
 The seminar will present material of interest to technical staff, managers, executives, and legislative representatives in those organizations.

-Energy and Environmental Analysis Session C Tracks
+Energy Systems and Climate Analysis Session C Tracks

 Session 1C: Energy and Climate Analysis – Direction of U.S. Climate Policy